dashingsoft/pyarmor/docs/security.rst

             # Be sure obfuscated script is not changed
             check_obfuscated_script()

-            # Be sure 'pytransform.py' is not changed
+            # Be sure '_pytransform._name' in 'pytransform.py' is not changed
             check_mod_pytransform()

             # Be sure '_pytransform.so' is not changed